-Additional information about the trading of futures, forwards, and options is available in the weekly Commitments of Traders ("COT") reports, which are published by the Commodity Futures Trading Commission ("CFTC")^{8,9} for each week when greater than 20 firms have reportable positions in a particular product.
+Additional information about the trading of futures, forwards, and options is available in the weekly Commitments of Traders ("COT") reports, which are published by the Commodity

+Futures Trading Commission ("CFTC")^{8,9} for each week when greater than 20 firms have reportable positions in a particular product.

-Figure 5 summarizes the concentration of open interest in 2014 vintage ICE futures and options contracts.
+Figure 5 summarizes the concentration of open interest in 2015 vintage ICE futures and options contracts.
 The figure reports the net long positions in three categories: (i) the four firms with the largest long positions (see "Top 4 Firms"), (ii) the four firms with the largest long positions not including the Top 4 (see "Next 4 Firms"), and (iii) all other long positions.
-The figure also reports the net short positions in three categories: (i) the four firms with the largest short positions (see "Top 4 Firms"), (ii) the four firms with the largest short positions (see "Top 4 Firms"), (ii) the four firms with the largest short positions not including the Top 4 (see "Next 4 Firms"), and (iii) all other short positions not including the Top 4 (see "Next 4 Firms"), (ii) the four firms with the largest short positions not including the Top 4 (see "Next 4 Firms"), (ii) all other short positions.
+The figure also reports the net short positions in three categories: (i) the four firms with the largest short positions (see "Top 4 Firms"), (ii) the four firms with the largest short positions not including the Top 4 (see "Next 4 Firms"), and (iii) all other short positions.

-8 Each day, firms with an open interest of 25 contracts or more are required to report their positions to the CFTC.
+Each day, firms with an open interest of 25 contracts or more are required to report their positions to the CFTC.
 The CFTC categorizes each firm as Commercial if it engages in trading primarily to supply its own need for allowances or Non-Commercial if it trades for another purpose.
 Hence, compliance entities are generally designated as Commercial and other entities are frequently designated as Non-Commercial.
 Each Tuesday, the CFTC issues the COT report, which is a summary of the long and short positions of participants in the market.

-9 The CFTC does not publish information from the COT reports for weeks when fewer than 20 firms have reportable positions in a given product, which is why no information is shown for any vintage contract other than 2014 (each vintage is reported separately).
+The CFTC does not publish information from the COT reports for weeks when fewer than 20 firms have reportable positions in a given product, which is why no information is shown for any vintage contract other than 2015 (each vintage is reported separately).

-Figure 5: Concentration of Open Interest in CCFE Futures and Options10 October 1 to December 31, 2014
+Figure 5: Concentration of Open Interest in CCFE Futures and Options10 January 1 to March 31, 2015